 Apart from the issues surrounding quality, we enjoyed the many attachments that came with the set including some great snow baskets for all season use.

-All in all, you get what you pay for with Foxelli HOG1 Carbon Fibre, which is a great-looking, comfortable, lightweight pole that lacks others in durability and performance but can save you a lot of money if you're on a really tight budget.
+All in all, you get what you pay for with the Foxelli Carbon Fibre poles, which is a great-looking, comfortable, lightweight pole that lacks others in durability and performance but can save you a lot of money if you're on a really tight budget.

 What we like